mlrun/mlrun/docs/concepts/runs-experiments-workflows.md

     run_results = fn.run(params={"label_column": "label"}, inputs={'data': data_url})

-MLRun also supports iterative jobs that can run and track multiple child jobs (for hyper-parameter tasks, AutoML, etc.).
+MLRun also supports iterative jobs that can run and track multiple child jobs (for hyperparameter tasks, AutoML, etc.).
-See [Hyper-Param and Iterative jobs](../hyper-params.ipynb) for details and examples.
+See [Hyperparam and Iterative jobs](../hyper-params.ipynb) for details and examples.

 The `run()` command returns a run object that you can use to track the job and its results.
 If you pass the parameter `watch=True` (default) the {py:meth}`~mlrun.runtimes.BaseRuntime.run` command blocks